fabiods/DGBO/README.md

 It is a stardard crystal file, with * where exponent have to be optimized (only exponents of uncontracted shell are supported) This file is also used for the starting point.
+This file MUST CONTAIN the keyword EXCHGENE (for technical reasons)

 To consider a second ( a third, ... )  starting point use